Compro-Prasad/CAST-static-code-analyzer/backend/README.md

 cp .env.example .env
 ```

-Fill in the MySQL db details in `.env`.
+Fill in the MySQL db details in `.env` file.

 Make sure you have `pipenv` installed on your system.
 Else you can also make
 your own virtualenv.